PM vows to ‘double down’ on net zero after admitting ‘consensus is gone’

 The Prime Minister was speaking at the Cop30 summit in Belem, Brazil.

-Sir Keir Starmer challenged sceptics with a promise to double down on net zero as he admitted the “consensus is gone” on climate change in a speech at the UN’s Cop30 summit.
+Sir Keir Starmer challenged critics with a promise to double down on net zero as he admitted the “consensus is gone” on climate change in a speech at the UN’s Cop30 summit.

 Speaking at the international climate conference in Belem, Brazil’s city gateway to the Amazon, Sir Keir sought to make the economic case for net zero by arguing the green transition would create jobs and lower household bills.